Sweyn II of Denmark: Legacy

 One of the legacies of King Sweyn was a fundamental change in Danish society which had been based on whether a person was free or a bondsman.
 Sweyn is often considered to be Denmark's last Viking king as well as the first medieval one.
 A strengthened church in alliance with the land-owning noble families begin to pit their power against the royal family.
 The peasants were left to fend for themselves.

 Sweyn built a strong foundation for royal power through cooperation with the church.
 He completed the final partition of Denmark into dioceses by corresponding directly with the pope, bypassing the Archbishop of Hamburg-Bremen.
 During his reign hundreds of small wooden churches were built throughout the kingdom; many were rebuilt in stone in the 12th century.
 Sweyn sought to create a Nordic Archbishopric under Danish rule, a feat which his son Eric I accomplished.

 Sweyn seems to have been able to read and write, and was described as an especially educated monarch by his personal friend Pope Gregory VII.
 He is the source of much of our current knowledge about Denmark and Sweden in the 9th and 10th centuries, having told the story of his ancestry to historian Adam of Bremen around 1070.

 Family

 Sweyn's first marriage was to Gyda of Sweden, daughter of king Anund Jacob of Sweden.
 His second marriage, in 1050, was to Gunnhildr Sveinsdóttir, the stepmother of Gyda.
 The Archbishop of Hamburg-Bremen ordered that the union be dissolved, which was effectuated by Pope Leo IX.
-After Harald Hardrada's death, Sweyn married his widow Tora Torbergsdatter.
+According to Adam of Bremen, Sweyn had a certain "Tora" at his court.
+Historian Sture Bolin argues that this "Tora" is actually Tora Torbergsdatter, the mother of king Olaf III of Norway, linking this to a passage about a king marrying the mother of a king named Olof.
 He took one mistress after another during his life.
 Sweyn fathered at least 20 children, of whom only one was born in wedlock.